Registration of overseas maintenance liabilities (excluding New Zealand) 277-08020000

 To be registrable, an overseas maintenance order, agreement or assessment must require a person to pay:

-A payee of an overseas maintenance liability, that has a non-registrable amount can apply for the non-periodic amounts to be entered into the Child Support Register.
+A payee of an overseas maintenance liability, who has a non-registrable amount can apply for the non-periodic amounts to be entered into the Child Support Register.
 This includes:

 When non-periodic liabilities are entered into the Register, they become a debt due to the payee, not the Commonwealth.
 The payee can: